scala/scala3/docs/docs/reference/contextual/derivation.md

 ```scala
   def derived[T] with Generic[T] = ...
 ```
 That is, the `derived` method takes an inferable parameter of type `Generic` that determines the _shape_ of the deriving type `T` and it computes the typeclass implementation according to that shape.
-A `Generic` instance is generated automatically for any types that derives a typeclass that needs it.
+An implied `Generic` instance is generated automatically for any type that derives a typeclass with a `derived` method that refers to `Generic`.
 One can also derive `Generic` alone, which means a `Generic` instance is generated without any other type class instances.
 E.g.:
 ```scala
 sealed trait ParseResult[T] derives Generic
 ```